ykmr1224/opensearch-query-runner/README.md

 # OpenSearch Query Runner

-A VSCode extension that allows you to execute SQL and PPL queries against OpenSearch clusters directly from markdown files, similar to the REST Client extension.
+A VSCode extension that allows you to execute SQL and PPL queries against OpenSearch clusters directly from markdown and reStructuredText (RST) files, similar to the REST Client extension.

 ## Features

 - 🔍 **Execute SQL, PPL, and REST API queries** against OpenSearch clusters
-- 📝 **Markdown integration** - Write queries in code blocks with syntax highlighting
+- 📝 **Markdown and RST integration** - Write queries in code blocks with syntax highlighting
 - 🎯 **CodeLens support** - Click "Run Query" buttons above query blocks
 - 📊 **Dual display modes** - View results inline or in a separate tab
 - 📚 **Query history** - Track and rerun previous queries (separate tab mode)